 Reynoldsburg is a medium-sized city located in the state of Ohio.
 With a population of 37,449 people and nine constituent neighborhoods, Reynoldsburg is the 35th largest community in Ohio.

-Reynoldsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Reynoldsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Reynoldsburg is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Reynoldsburg who work in office and administrative support (20.18%), sales jobs (10.03%), and management occupations (9.03%).

 Also of interest is that Reynoldsburg has more people living here who work in computers and math than 95% of the places in the US.

 For the size of the city, public transportation in Reynoldsburg is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Reynoldsburg, the benefits are reduced air pollution and congestion on the highways.

 The education level of Reynoldsburg citizens is substantially higher than the typical US community, as 31.37% of adults in Reynoldsburg have at least a bachelor's degree.

 The per capita income in Reynoldsburg in 2010 was $29,184, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $116,736 for a family of four.
 However, Reynoldsburg contains both very wealthy and poor people as well.